5 Architecture Phases Of Design Explained(Last Updated On: December 31, 2019)

 There are 5 design phases to architectural services.
 They are (in order) Schematic Design, Design Development, Construction Documents, Bidding, and Construction Administration.
-These phases are the breakdown of how architects define their design services and the the steps in an architects role in design.
+These phases are the breakdown of how architects define their design services.
+They are the steps of an architect’s role in design.

 In this article we will be discussing the phases of design as defined by The American Institute Of Architects.
-The five phases of design are simply a way for Architects to break up the work they do into categories that should be easy for everyone to understand.
-Understanding design phases can help explain what architects do and how the project is structured.
+The five phases of design are a way for Architects to break up the work they do into categories.
+For the purpose of making it easy for everyone to understand.
+The design phases are an outline of the design process.

 The Architect’s Phases of Design